Legality and Compliance of PI AssessmentsNot a PI Client? Request a Demo

 Read more about the compliance of PI assessments.

-Assessments are often described as being “EEOC compliant” when they are developed using best practices, but in fact, it is not possible for an assessment to be EEOC compliant.
+Assessments are often described as being “EEOC compliant” when they are developed using best practices.
+In truth, it is not possible for an assessment to be EEOC compliant.
 Here, we review the concept of EEOC compliance, as well as best practices for using assessments.

 Are PI’s Assessments “EEOC Compliant”?